dwave-examples/flow-shop-scheduling/README.md

   output/schedule.png)
 - -sp (--use_scipy_solver): use SciPy's HiGHS solver instead of a hybrid solver, overrides -cqm (default: False)
-- -cqm (--use_cqm_solver): use the CQM solver instead of the nonlinear solver (default: False)
+- -cqm (--use_cqm_solver): use the CQM solver instead of the Stride solver (default: False)
 - -v (--verbose): print verbose output (default: True)
 - -p (--profile): profile variable to pass to the sampler (default: None)